HL7/crmi-ig/input/pages/index.md

 * Evidence-based Medicine Artifacts: Evidence, EvidenceVariable, and other artifacts related to supporting evidence-based medicine
 * Related Resources: Resources that are not artifacts but are profiled and/or used in this implementation guide

-These groupings are listed in priority order, meaning the further down the grouping, the less-developed the profiles and guidance for the artifacts in that category.
+These groupings are listed in priority order, indicating the relative priority of focus for supporting the artifacts in that group.

 **Artifact Resource Types**
 * ActivityDefinition